mday299/ardupilot_wiki/common/source/docs/common-wiki_editing_guide.rst

 Making a big edit
 =================

-If make a *significant* edit of an existing page (or create a new one) then it is best to verify changes before submitting your Github pull request.
+If making a *significant* edit of an existing page (or create a new one) then it is best to verify changes before submitting your Github pull request.
 Typically you will need to work on your local computer rather than directly on Git, build and test your changes, and then submit a pull request to submit your changes.